Alabama Creole people: Alabama Creoles during the Civil War (1861–1864)

-The Dark Ages of Mobile
+Late 19th to 20th centuries

 The Civil War completely destroyed Mobile as it once was.
 Prior to the Civil War, Mobile was Alabama's most vital urban area, and it was the undisputed economic and social center of the state.
 In the years after the Civil War, Mobile's economy languished, and its population declined.
 Birmingham replaced Mobile in its economic development and became Alabama's largest city.

 For Creoles in Mobile, the following era was bleak.
 Poor economic conditions continued from reconstruction all the way until the first World War, and a rising tide of racism eroded many of the rights that Creoles once knew.
 A binary racial system took hold of Mobile; everyone was classified either as black or white.
 An informal, but rigid segregation code restricted the social and economic activities of the Creoles.

 In 1901, racist forces moved to permanently disenfranchise the black population of Mobile through the state constitution.
 The Creoles of Mobile pleaded with the white leadership of the state, but it was of no use.
 Many Creoles turned inward, seeking solace in the glories of the past and their older social heritage.
 Creoles continued to maintain their own schools, churches, social clubs, and the fabled Creole Steam Fire Company Number I. Creoles worked as doctors, lawyers, educators, and businessmen.
 They mirrored the customs and practices of Mobile's white elite, and formed their own mystic societies, creating a "Colored Mardi Gras" celebration.

 At the end of the 1930s, Mobile was essentially a small town where most people were comfortable and satisfied with the community institutions available.
 However, the city was deeply divided by race, and the lack of economic opportunity hampered the economic development of the city.
 Mobile's Creole population was prevented from fully contributing its energy and talents towards building a better city.